Social enterprise: Thailand

-In Thailand social entrepreneurship is small but growing.
+In Thailand, social entrepreneurship is small but growing.
 Thammasat University in Bangkok is the Southeast Asia partner of the Global Social Venture Competition (GSVC-SEA).
-Every year new emerging social enterprises present their business model showcasing variety of business models ranging from agriculture, to technology, tourism and education.
-In 2013 the winners of GSVC-SEA were Wedu (female leadership development and education) and CSA Munching box (agriculture).
+Every year, emerging social enterprises present their business models, which range from agriculture to technology, tourism and education.
+In 2013, the winners of GSVC-SEA were Wedu Global and the agricultural organisation CSA Munching box.
+The government of Thailand supports the creation of new social enterprises via the Thai Social Entrepreneurship office (TSEO).
+The Royal Family became involved in social entrepreneurship through brand creations such as the Mae Fah Luang Foundation's Doi Tung.

-A major player in the social entrepreneurship space in Thailand is ChangeFusion, led by the Ashoka Fellow Sunit Shrestha.
-A major figure in the space is Mechai Viravaidya, founder of the Population and Community Development Association (PDA).
+Major social enterprises in Thailand include ChangeFusion, led by the Ashoka Fellow Sunit Shrestha; Singha Park Chiangrai, which hired 1200 local unemployed people; and Mechai Viravaidya's Population and Community Development Association (PDA).